Arcadidc/cli-tool/README.md

  You have different options with this tool

-- Get all ToDo available in the database, using the flag --get or -g.
+- Get all ToDo available in the database, using the flag `--get` or `-g`.
 You will be also able to select if you want it in json,txt or as a table (by default json).
 With this command you can also add --path and point where do you want this file.

     >  python tool.py --get json

-- Add a new ToDo in the database, using the flag --add or -a.
+- Add a new ToDo in the database, using the flag `--add` or `-a`.

      > python tool.py --add NewTodo

-- Delete an existing ToDo from the database, using the flag --delete or -d.
+- Delete an existing ToDo from the database, using the flag `--delete` or `-d`.

      > python tool.py --delete 54454